gauravmeee/My_md_Notes/2. Tutorial Notes/JavaScript_tutorial.md

 // Symbol
 symbol('')// not much imprtant, leave it
 ```
-note: in javaScript, you can use, comman `,` between objects during functions like console.log(a,b) to seperate print value by ` ` WhiteSpace
+*Note:*- in javaScript, you can use, comman `,` between objects during functions like console.log(a,b) to seperate print value by ` ` WhiteSpace

-note: - Semicolon is important in JavaScript\
+*Note:* - Semicolon is important in JavaScript\
 but Java Script is very forgiving language 🥹, it provide flexibilities such as not using `;`, `let` etc

 ### Reference Datatype